What's The Rush? Move NCAA Football To Spring

 Testing & Quarantine Measures

 Each of these items represents a monumental task for the NCAA and each athletic conference.
 There is no chance the NCAA or the individual athletic conferences can clear all these hurdles in a responsible way by August 7th.
-It took over 100 years for them to come up with a valid playoff format.
+It took over 100 years for them to come up with a valid playoff format, for Christ's sake.
 But if some cooperation and flexibility can be shown (something I am not optimistic about) a safe season can be played in the spring.
 Here’s how to go about it.

 Obviously, the most important thing in regards to bringing college football back is the safety of everyone participating, from players and staff to the hypothetical fans in the stands.
 If students are allowed on campus for the second semester of the year, and that is still a big if, then we can talk about going through with a spring season.
 There is no reason to bring kids on campus when it is not safe for others to be there.